Subscribe to our Mailing List!

 Subscribe to receive our weekly email roundup of new articles being released!

-A belief more common among charismatic Evangelicals and Pentecostals is that a person is given legitimate authority dependent on whether they are “anointed” by God; a phrase that certainly has Biblical roots and so may appear authentic at first.
+A belief more common among charismatic Evangelicals and Pentecostals is that a person is given legitimate authority dependent on whether they are “anointed” by God.
+This phrase certainly has Biblical roots and so may appear authentic at first.
 By this, what they usually mean is that God has marked an individual, distinguished them or singled them out by His Holy Spirit in some unique way.
 However, in practice, the fatal flaw in this line of thinking is that individuals are inevitably left to decide by their own authority whether someone is “anointed” or not.
 Which, in turn, devalues any meaningful sense of authority a person may be given due to their “anointing”.
 And should a person or group decide their leader had lost their “anointing”, would they be consistent and cease to recognize them as such?

 The Dilemma Runs Deep